You’re on-the-go, and you need quality portable food to eat that’ll help you reach your fitness goals.

 Eggs are a great source of protein, they fill you up, and are chocked full of nutrients.

-Sure, eggs have gotten some bad press in the past (mostly due to fat and cholesterol content), but they can definitely be part of a sensible diet if you don’t overdo them.
+Sure, eggs have gotten some bad press (mostly due to fat and cholesterol content), but they can definitely be part of a sensible diet if you don’t overdo them.

 For eggs to be portable you’ll have to hard-boil them.
 The easiest way to have hard-boiled eggs on hand is to “batch” them, or cook a bunch at one time and store them for later.